How to Sign Up for USPS Informed Delivery

 USPS uses a service called TransUnion to check your identity online.
 TransUnion asks you a few questions only you would know — stuff like "which of these streets have you lived on?" or "which of these loan amounts matches a recent mortgage?"

-There are three possible outcomes:
+Three possible outcomes:

 5. Confirm your email and you're done